Get Ready for Summer and Shop the Best Memorial Day Swimsuit Sales

-The Best Memorial Day Swimsuit Sales to Shop for Summer: Aerie, Parade, Nordstrom and More
+The Best Memorial Day Swimsuit Sales to Shop Now: Save Up to 60% at Aerie, Nordstrom and More

-Many consider Memorial Day the unofficial start of summer and we're only a couple days away from the holiday weekend, meaning now's the time to stock up on wardrobe essentials like swimsuits.
-The best Memorial Day swimsuit sales have arrived.
+Many consider Memorial Day the unofficial start of summer, meaning now's the time to stock up on wardrobe essentials like swimsuits.
+Today, the best Memorial Day swimsuit sales have arrived.
 Whether you're planning a tropical getaway, some poolside R&R, or simply tanning in the park, there are swimsuit deals for every size and style to splash into savings right now.

 Khloe Kardashian's Good American is taking 25% off all swimsuits designed for every size and every shape.